lmaonator/komga-sync/docs/README.md

 If a link exists and you previously logged into the same site then the script will query your chapter progress and update it if it is higher.

-The script assumes that your chapter numbers in Komga are the same as the actual number of the chapter.
+The script currently assumes that your chapter numbers in Komga are the same as the actual number of the chapter.
 This can be achieved by the use of `ComicInfo.xml` within `CBZ` archives or otherwise changing the metadata in Komga.

 ## Usage